sonegishi/speech_to_text/README.md

 # speech_to_text
-Convert a mp4 file to txt file
+Convert an audio file to txt file